georgekosmidis/blog.georgekosmidis.net/workables/articles/100600-customize-the-azure-sdk-for-js/content.md

-### How to Build and Customize the Azure SDK for JavaScript: A Step-by-Step Guide
+# How to Build and Customize the Azure SDK for JavaScript: A Step-by-Step Guide

-As a developer working with Azure services, you might find yourself needing to build and customize the Azure SDK to test a preview version of an Azure API that is not yet available in SDK.
-And of course you could just use Postman but where is the fun there :).
-Anyway, whether you're looking to make enhancements or support a new version that hasn't been officially released yet, having a clear set of instructions can save you a lot of time and hassle.
+As a developer working with Azure services, you might find yourself needing to build and customize the Azure SDK to test a preview version of an Azure API that isn't yet available in the SDK.
+Sure, you could just use Postman, but where's the fun in that? :) Whether you're looking to make enhancements or support a new version that hasn't been officially released yet, having a clear set of instructions can save you a lot of time and hassle.
 In this post, we'll walk you through the process, from setting up your environment to pushing your custom changes to a forked repository.

-#### Prerequisites
+## Prerequisites

-Before we dive into the build process, you'll need to ensure you have the following tools installed:
+Before we dive into the build process, make sure you have the following tools installed:

-1. **Visual Studio 2022**: Make sure to include the "Desktop development with C++" workload.
-You can continue using VS Code for developing, VS just needs to be there, lost somewhere in your drive.
+1. **Visual Studio 2022**: Ensure that the "Desktop development with C++" workload is included.
+While you can continue using VS Code for development, Visual Studio just needs to be installed, even if it's buried somewhere on your drive.
-2. **Python 3.9.13**: If you are already using Python in a different version **pyenv** is a handy tool.
+2. **Python 3.9.13**: If you're using a different version of Python, **pyenv** is a handy tool to manage multiple versions.
-3. **Node 18.20.3**: Similarly, if you want to support multiple node versions try **nvm**.
+3. **Node 18.20.3**: Similarly, if you need to manage multiple Node versions, try **nvm**.

-#### Step 1: Forking and Making Changes
+## Step 1: Forking and Making Changes

 If you need to fork the repository, make custom changes, and then build it, follow these steps: